by-jp/www.byjp.me/content/posts/mental-poker/open-games/index.md

 I call the set of games that has no chance, fate, or secrecy "open" because literally all parts of it are open and visible at all times.
 The difficulty of the game is in the breadth of possible choices by the players, and the (un)predictability of the effect those choices have.

 Games like [Chess](https://en.wikipedia.org/wiki/Chess) and [Go](https://en.wikipedia.org/wiki/Go_(game)) are great examples here, and playing them with a distributed protocol is far older than the internet.
-Game geeks have a [long history](https://en.wikipedia.org/wiki/History_of_chess) of playing chess remotely, using a [standard notation](https://en.wikipedia.org/wiki/Chess_notation) of some kind to communicate moves to each other — [correspondance chess](https://en.wikipedia.org/wiki/Correspondence_chess), as it's still called.
+Game geeks have a [long history](https://en.wikipedia.org/wiki/History_of_chess) of playing chess remotely, using a [standard notation](https://en.wikipedia.org/wiki/Chess_notation) of some kind to communicate moves to each other — [correspondence chess](https://en.wikipedia.org/wiki/Correspondence_chess), as it's still called.

 Below is a sequence diagram I've put together to show how simple a game of remote chess can be played.
 It's so simple it feels a little strange to spend time documenting and diagramming it!